page_title_detailed

 If you have concerns about whether your diagnosis is accurate, seeking a second opinion with another doctor can help you better understand and feel more confident about your diagnosis.
 Learn more about deciding whether you should get a second opinion.

-While an abnormal test result can cause feelings of anxiety, if you have an abnormal result, it’s always important to follow up with your doctor for next steps.
+While an abnormal test result can cause feelings of anxiety, if you have an abnormal result, it is important to follow up with your doctor for next steps.
 Don’t wait.
 If it turns out to be breast cancer, you and your healthcare team may be finding it at an earlier stage, when it’s easier to treat.
-Or, you could receive confirmation that it’s not actually breast cancer.
+You might receive confirmation that it is not breast cancer.

 Some breast cancers found by screening mammogram turn out not to be life-threatening.
-But doctors can’t always predict whether a breast cancer is likely to grow or spread away from the breast.
+But doctors can’t always predict whether a breast cancer is likely to grow or spread from the breast.
 Because of this uncertainty, standard practice today is to treat all diagnosed breast cancers.
-Some experts believe that some of these cancers never needed to be treated and refer to this as overdiagnosis and overtreatment.
-Overdiagnosis after mammography has been estimated to happen in 1 to 10 percent of cases.

-While overdiagnosis remains a challenging issue, the good news is that technology is always improving.
-Research is also helping doctors define which cancers are life-threatening, and which are not.
-Advances in medicine are helping doctors to focus more specifically on a person’s unique medical history, genetics, and tumor characteristics to use the most effective screening and treatment plan.
+Technology to diagnose breast cancer is continuing to improve and helping to reduce possible overdiagnosis.
+Research is also helping doctors define which cancers are life-threatening and which are not.
+Advances in medicine are allowing doctors to focus more specifically on a person’s unique medical history, genetics, and tumor characteristics to use the most effective screening and treatment plan.
 This is called precision medicine.
 Learn more about precision medicine.

 Below, you can find more information about the benefits and limitations of common breast cancer diagnostic tests, as well as support resources to help you and your loved ones navigate a breast cancer diagnosis.